dotnet/docs/docs/core/deploying/index.md

 Applications you create with .NET Core can be published in two different modes, and the mode affects how a user runs your app.

 Publishing your app as *self-contained* produces an application that includes the .NET Core runtime and libraries, and your application and its dependencies.
 Users of the application can run it on a machine that doesn't have the .NET Core runtime installed.

 Publishing your app as *runtime-dependent* produces an application that includes only your application itself and its dependencies.
 Users of the application have to separately install the .NET Core runtime.

 Both publishing modes produce a platform-specific executable by default.
 Runtime-dependent applications can be created without an executable, and these applications are cross-platform.

+When an executable is produced, you can specify the target platform with a runtime identifier (RID).
+For more information about RIDs, see [.NET Core RID Catalog](../rid-catalog.md).

 The following table outlines the commands used to publish an app as runtime-dependent or self-contained, per SDK version: